lastmjs/modern-web-application-architectures/README.md

 * CSS
 * JavaScript
 * DOM API
-* Multiple files for source code, using modules (new in this lesson)
+* Multiple files for source code, using JavaScript modules (new in this lesson)
 * Hosted on GitHub Pages

 - [ ] Article